GCRTA/realtimetv/README.md

 ![Transit-TV Screenshot](./screenshot.png)

 > ⚠️ **Disclaimer**
 > This project was originally built by the Transit team as a demonstration of their Transit API.
 This customized version is maintained by GCRTA and comes with no guarantee of any kind.
-Use at your own risk.

 ---